danhawker/ansible-role-cornerstone/README.md

       cornerstone_aws_vm_data_disk_managed: "gp2"
       cornerstone_vm_data_disk_size: "50"

-# duplicate the testsystem config if you want to create more instances
 ```
+# duplicate the testsystem config if you want to create more instances i.e testsystem3 and its settings and so forth

 # For Azure you cannot use the guest layout yet.
 The task will only create one instance at a time.